pgeu/pgeu-system/docs/confreg/integrations.md

 conferences.

-If any [messaging configuration](#messaging) is enabled for a conference that supports wither [Private notifications](#notifications) or [Attendee only broadcasts](#attendeebroadcast), attendees will have the option of connecting their registration with a messaging system in order to
+If any [messaging configuration](#messaging) is enabled for a conference that supports either [Private notifications](#notifications) or [Attendee only broadcasts](#attendeebroadcast), attendees will have the option of connecting their registration with a messaging system in order to